danielgs14/danielgs14.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hey!
 Thanks for visiting.
 I'm Daniel Gonzalez Suarez, a Costa Rican marine biologist.
 So far, I have graduated from a bachelor's degree in Marine Biology and a master's degree in Coastal Oceanography.
-However, I'm mostly passionate about marine invertebrate larvae.
+I'm mostly interested in studying marine invertebrate larvae and their development.

-I have worked with early developmental stages of sea urchins, exposing them to environmental stressors to understand their responses to climate change.
+I have mostly worked with early developmental stages of sea urchins, exposing them to environmental stressors to understand their responses to climate change.
 I've been fascinated by how life develops under our dynamic oceans and want to spend my career answering questions on how marine invertebrate larvae exist.

 For the past two and a half years, I have been working as an Analytics Engineer at Hakkoda, a data consultancy company.
-Data for Good, our social responsibility program, has a marine conservation chapter.
-Currently, I am supporting a proposal to work with coral gardening so our team can offer a solution to automate their processes and remarkably reduce working time.
+Data for Good, our social responsibility program, has a marine conservation chapter and I am currently developing a proposal to work with coral gardening so our team can offer automation solutions for their analyses and remarkably reduce working time.

 As a scientist and engineer, I believe in converting complex outputs into simple yet powerful insights.
 I seek to develop accelerators and automate tasks to streamline productivity.